-- better health for the people of the communities we serve
+- Better health for the people of the communities we serve

-- better value of healthcare services
+- Better value of healthcare services

-- elimination of health disparities.
+- Elimination of health disparities

-Institute faculty develop, implement and evaluate innovative strategies to:
+Using state of the art methods in comparative effectiveness research and implementation science, Department faculty develop, implement and evaluate innovative strategies to:

-- transform the delivery of healthcare services
+- Transform the delivery of healthcare services

-- translate evidence into routine practice
+- Translate evidence into routine practice

-- generate new knowledge about what works, when, and under what circumstances.
+- Generate new knowledge about what works, when, and under what circumstances

 New Name, Broader Mission

 Our new name—Department of Healthcare Delivery and Population Sciences—reflects our broader mission to generate and apply new knowledge to transform health care delivery and population health in support of Baystate Health’s strategic goals.